 We have experienced in the past and may in the future experience disruptions, data loss, outages, and other performance problems with our infrastructure due to a variety of factors, including infrastructure changes, introductions of new functionality, human or software errors, capacity constraints, denial-of-service attacks, ransomware attacks, or other security-related incidents.
 In some instances, we may not be able to identify the cause or causes of these performance problems immediately or in short order.
 We may not be able to maintain the level of service uptime and performance required by merchants, especially during peak usage times as traffic and volumes increase.
 Since our merchants rely on our platform to carry out cross-border e-commerce on an ongoing basis, any outage on our platform would have a direct adverse impact on our merchants business.
 Our merchants may seek compensation from us for any losses they suffer or cease conducting business with us altogether.
 Further, a merchant could share information about bad experiences, which could result in damage to our reputation and loss of current and future sales.
 There can be no assurance that provisions typically included in our contracts with our merchants that attempt to limit our exposure to claims would be enforceable or adequate or would otherwise protect us from liabilities or damages with respect to any particular claim.
-Even if not successful, a claim brought against us by any of our merchants would likely be time-consuming and costly to defend and could seriously damage our reputation and harm our ability to attract new merchants to our platform.
+Even if not successful, a claim brought against us by any of our merchants to our platform.